Why MOFA Architecture?

 Four layers provide the sweet spot: Clear separation without over-engineering.

-GraphQL Strategy Pattern
+GraphQL Convertor Pattern

-Section titled “GraphQL Strategy Pattern”The Problem: Ferry’s documentation examples create circular dependencies with Riverpod:
+Section titled âGraphQL Convertor PatternâThe Problem: Ferryâs documentation examples create circular dependencies with Riverpod:

-client → cache handlers → requests → clientdependency cycle- Ferry assumes global definitions, but real-world needs dynamic state
+client -> cache handlers -> requests -> clientdependency cycle- Ferry assumes global definitions, but real-world needs dynamic state

-- Cannot use Riverpod providers with Ferry’s trivial examples
+- Cannot use Riverpod providers with Ferryâs trivial examples

-- Eliminates circular dependencies
+- Eliminate circular dependencies through functional composition

-- Enables context-aware cache operations
+- Enable context-aware cache operations via

 Caching Service Instead of Local Storage Datasource

-Section titled “Caching Service Instead of Local Storage Datasource”The Problem: Traditional approaches mix data access concerns:
+Section titled âCaching Service Instead of Local Storage DatasourceâThe Problem: Traditional approaches mix data access concerns:

 - Local storage logic scattered across repositories